COVID-19 Pandemic: Changes to testing procedure Q&A

 DCP will be required to wear personal protective equipment (PPE), which will involve them wearing face masks and gloves.
 Head visors and aprons will be worn by the BCO for blood testing.
-Head visors will also be worn by the DCP when testing at an athlete’s home) and aprons during testing.
-Athletes, and anyone attending the test with the athlete, will be strongly encouraged to wear PPE (gloves and face masks only), which will be provided by the DCP.
+Head visors will also be worn by the DCP when testing at an athlete’s home.
+Athletes, and anyone attending the test with the athlete, will be strongly encouraged to wear PPE (face masks and gloves only), which will be provided by the DCP.
 However, they can choose to wear their own face mask if preferred.

-Pens are not to be shared during the process athletes should use their own pens.
+Pens are not to be shared during the process and athletes should use their own pens.
 If there isn’t one available, the DCP will provide a new and unused pen.

 DCP and athletes are encouraged to regularly to wash their hands for 40-60 seconds, as advised by the World Health Organisation (WHO), throughout the testing process.